codeworks-secops/k8s-rbac/README.md

 Example of use : coddy-context
 ===
-	# check the current context
+	# Check the current context
 	kubectl config current-context

 	# Switch to the coddy-context
 	kubectl config use-context coddy-context

-	# check the current context
+	# Sheck the current context
 	kubectl config current-context

 	# Try to create a pod in the namespace `prod` => FORBIDDEN